Loading page...

 Singles courts use the same materials as doubles, but the narrower walls and back glass behave differently.
 Newer surfaces give a more reliable bounce.

 Yes.
-The court is narrower, you cover much more ground, and tactics revolve more around positioning and consistency than around partner play.
-It is closer to tennis or squash in feel.
+The court is narrower, you cover much more ground, and tactics lean on positioning and consistency rather than partner play.
+It feels closer to tennis or squash.

 Not yet.
 Most UK padel venues are doubles-only.
 The list on this page shows the small but growing number of clubs that offer singles courts.